Complete the search form below to find cheap car hire in Canberra

 Take advantage of the excellent toll-free roads and ample parking by renting a car in Canberra with DriveNow.
-With access to a Canberra car rental or campervan, you can experience Australia’s capital in style and comfort, and most importantly at your own pace.
-Only the roundabouts will you slow you down in this city – one per every 1,000 Canberrans, according to a 2016 report!
+With access to a car you can experience Australia’s capital in style and comfort, and most importantly at your own pace.
+Only the roundabouts will you slow you down in this city – amazingly there is one per every 1,000 Canberrans, according to a 2016 report!

 Looking for stylish accommodation in Canberra?
 A wave of impressive design hotels have sprung up around the city in recent years, and you’ll find some of the coolest ones along National Circuit, which partially encircles Parliament House, as well as in or around the award-winning NewActon cultural precinct.
 For a memorable stay in Canberra, book a room in one of these trendy hotels.

 The avant-garde Hotel Hotel is located within the futuristic NewActon Nishi apartment complex; Australia's only building with a six star green rating.
 Inside, every piece of furniture or decoration is sustainable, recycled or simply a work of art.
 Expect chipboard cabinetry, clay walls, heated concrete floors and original paintings by local artists.
 Eschew the onsite gym for a complimentary hire bicycle, or spend your time browsing the many nooks of NewActon precinct.
 If you think green is the new black, then Hotel Hotel is for you.